 Becoming a Stock Content Contributor

-If all else fails, contact them and ask if they are accepting new contributors and if so, how can you apply or sign up to become one.
+If all else fails, contact them and ask if they are accepting new contributors, and if they are, how can you apply or sign up to become one.

 Contributor Application Review